Sumaya-AAA/sra2b-heart-neuro-chimerism/README.md

 ---
 ## 🔍 Key Findings

-- Neuron-like gene expression was detected in zebrafish and mouse cardiac datasets, including genes linked to synaptic plasticity and neural function.
+- Neuron-like gene expression was detected in zebrafish and mouse cardiac datasets, including genes linked to synaptic plasticity.
 - Zebrafish showed broader expression of plasticity-associated markers, while the mouse dataset also revealed consistent neuron-like transcriptional patterns.
-- Chimerism analysis of the human heart transplant sample confirmed the coexistence of donor- and recipient-derived cells, validated through genotype-free clustering and gene expression profiling.
+- Chimerism analysis of the human heart transplant sample confirmed the coexistence of donor- and recipient-derived cells, validated through genotype-free clustering.

 ---